Javascript API

 // Mandatory: the slug of a content that you'd like to render.

-// Optional: the DOM element that you'd like to render into.
+// Optional: a reference to the DOM element you would like to render the content inside

 });